-Ш Confirm vote total column reads 0000 - all zeroes.
-After tape stops, do not tear off tape but secure it as one continuous tape & the ballot counter is ready for voting.
-Set up ballot marking station in accessible area where it will not be confused for the ballot counter.
-Verify ballot marking device displays correct information for the precinct Ope n Polls Judges begin their assigned duties, announce that the poll is open.
-If the ballot counter is not operating, use the auxiliary ballot box for deposit of ballots until the ballot counter is operating.
-Clos e Polls Announce that the poll is closed at 8 p.m.
+Announce that the poll is closed at 8 p.m.
 Voters waiting in line at 8pm are allowed to vote.
 After last voter has voted, the public is allowed to view the counting process.

-Clos ing with a Ballot Counter Inspect seal on the ballot counter, confirm the seals are still intact.
-Print required number of sets of tapes (local election official will instruct).
-Complete all blank lines on the Summary Statement on the ballot counter tapes & also complete any additional Summary Statement forms provided by your local election official.
-If the total number of voters does not equal the number of votes cast, contact your local election official.
-If ballot counter is equipped with a modem, transmit results to headquarters.
-All judges sign all tapes.
-Place all tapes with election materials for return.
-Turn off & unplug ballot counter, cut seal on ballot counter, remove memory card and place in protective cover or bag.
-Place the memory card with materials for return.
-Cent tral Count Closing Procedures Reseal the ballots in the ballot box & sign the certification.
-At least two judges of different major political parties take the ballot box & Summary Statements to the central count location.
+Closing with a Ballot Counter

+- Inspect seal on the ballot counter, confirm the seals are still intact. - Print required number of sets of tapes (local election official will instruct). - Complete all blank lines on the Summary Statement on the ballot counter tapes and complete any additional Summary Statement forms provided by your local election official. - □ If the total number of voters does not equal the number of votes cast, contact your local election official. - □ If ballot counter is equipped with a modem, transmit results to headquarters. - All judges sign all tapes. - Place all tapes with election materials for return. - Turn off and unplug ballot counter, cut seal on ballot counter, remove memory card and place in protective cover or bag. - Place the memory card with materials for return.

+Central Count Closing Procedures

+- Reseal the ballots in the ballot box and sign the certification. - At least two judges of different major political parties take the ballot box and Summary Statements to the central count location.